MalenaBee/CarLS_Jr_data_reduction/README.md

     - list of centroid positions
     - list of residual values
   - __Notes:__
-    - automatically plots both the spectrum with centroids and peaks marked and a resilduals plot
+    - automatically plots both the spectrum with centroids and peaks marked and a residuals plot

 ### Typical Data Reduction Process
-1.
+1. take median for stacks of bias frames, darks, and lights for both ThAr and reference UNe
+2. subtract background by subtracting
+   * darks - bias = _darks_
+   * lights - bias = _lights_
+   * _lights_ - _darks_ = cleaned_img
+3. flip image
+4. straighten image
+5. extract 1D spectrum
+6. idetify peaks, clean peak properties, and centroid spectra
+7. plot the UNe spectrum (with centroids) and overlay peaks from NIST line list (__LINK REDUCED LIST__)
+8. find offset between UNe data and line list]
+9. rough wavelength solution using a cubic regression for offset pixels vs. wavelengths
+10. identify triplet of interest in ThAr spectrum (__DEFINE/ADD LIST__)
+11.

 ### Credits